 4. International Cuisine

-Cogito students are immersed in a wide variety of international cuisine, promoting engagement with diverse cultures in both restaurant and cafeteria-style setting.
+Cogito students are immersed in various international cuisine, promoting engagement with diverse cultures in both restaurant and cafeteria-style settings.
 Students enjoy breakfast on campus with choices such as cereal, fruit, yogurt, and bagels.
 Dinner and lunch include a variety of standard and regional foods, including a vegetarian option and a salad bar.
 We provide food on campus and we also go to restaurants.

 5. Special Events

-The Cogito star-up events allow students to engage with local start-ups, enriching students’ sense of American Innovation and giving them a stake in that is up-and-coming in the community around them.
-During these events, students have the opportunity to put in practice the conversation skills they have learned in class!
+The Cogito start-up events allow students to engage with local companies, enrich students’ sense of American Innovation, and give them a stake in the “up-and-coming” community around them.
+During these events, students have the opportunity to practice the conversation skills they have learned in class too!

 Students attend different events during the program.
 One of our workshops is on accent reduction through the application JUNO.
 This workshop is designed for those non-native speakers who have good English reading and writing ability, but who need to improve their speaking skills to avoid frustrating experiences where communication breaks down because of problems with their English pronunciation.

 7. Life on Campus